 Region 3 NTSC Korean DVD by Spectrum is the 189 minute television version.
 It comes on two discs and has English Dolby Digital Audio.

 When Dune was first released theatrically in the UK in 1984 it was cut by 37 seconds in order to obtain a "PG" rating, with the heart plug scene being heavily edited as well as cuts to the fight between Paul & Feyd.
-However, the first video release and all releases of the film after the first video were uncut and have a "15" rating.
+However, the first video release and all releases of the film after the first video were uncut, and had a "15" rating until 2012, when it was reclassified "12."

 Japanese Laserdisc boxset TV version correct feature running time is actually 176min 34 sec despite being cited as 189 mins.
 This is due to the fact that the end of Part 1 (side 2) has the closing credits 3 mins 27 secs, and the intro to Part 2 (side 3) has a summary of Part 1 using repeated footage of 6 mins 41 secs.
 Part 2 (side 4) has same closing credits of 3 mins 27 secs.
 The laserdisc has the same Prologue as the TV version available on Castle Home video release and appears to be the same version as on the DVD.